mikeabasov/mbf/_posts/2013-03-07-5-essential-white-hat-seo-techniques-for-startups.markdown

 to find out more about the agency._

-**From Mike:** This is the first time we have a guest post here at Marketing Before Funding.
+**From Misha:** This is the first time we have a guest post here at Marketing Before Funding.
 I'd love to hear your feedback!
 And if you want to write for us, [go here](/guest-post/).